Which of the following correctly describes how mitosis and meiosi... | Channels for Pearson+

 1

-Understand the basic definitions: Mitosis is a type of cell division that results in two daughter cells each having the same number and kind of chromosomes as the parent nucleus, typical of ordinary tissue growth.
-Meiosis, on the other hand, is a type of cell division that reduces the chromosome number by half, creating four haploid cells, each genetically distinct from the parent cell, used in sexual reproduction.
+Understand the purpose of mitosis and meiosis: Mitosis is a process of cell division that results in two genetically identical daughter cells, primarily for growth and repair in multicellular organisms.
+Meiosis, on the other hand, is a specialized form of cell division that reduces the chromosome number by half, resulting in four genetically diverse daughter cells, and is essential for sexual reproduction.

-Identify the stages involved in both processes: Both mitosis and meiosis include stages known as prophase, metaphase, anaphase, and telophase.
-These stages are part of the cell cycle where the cell prepares and completes division.
+Identify the number of cell divisions: Mitosis involves a single round of cell division, whereas meiosis consists of two rounds of cell division, known as meiosis I and meiosis II.

-Analyze the outcome of each process: Mitosis results in two genetically identical daughter cells, while meiosis results in four genetically diverse haploid cells.
-This difference is crucial in understanding the purpose of each process.
+Consider the chromosome number: In mitosis, the chromosome number is maintained, meaning the daughter cells have the same number of chromosomes as the parent cell.
+In meiosis, the chromosome number is halved, producing haploid cells from an original diploid cell.

-Consider the type of cells involved: Mitosis occurs in somatic (non-reproductive) cells, while meiosis occurs in germ cells (reproductive cells) to produce gametes.
+Determine the type of cells involved: Mitosis occurs in somatic (body) cells, facilitating growth and tissue repair.
+Meiosis occurs in germ cells, leading to the production of gametes (sperm and eggs) for sexual reproduction.

-Evaluate the options given: The correct similarity between mitosis and meiosis is that both processes include stages of prophase, metaphase, anaphase, and telophase, as this is a structural similarity in the sequence of events during cell division.
+Evaluate the genetic outcome: Mitosis results in two genetically identical daughter cells, while meiosis results in four genetically diverse daughter cells due to processes like crossing over and independent assortment during meiosis I.

 Watch next